 When you know someone else caused your accident, it will be brutal to deal with all the financial consequences of your TBI.
 Your brain injury itself makes this more challenging.
 In these situations, you have the right to file a lawsuit against the person responsible for your injuries.
 However, these types of cases can be challenging.
 Even if you seek medical attention immediately after the accident, your X-rays, MRI scans, or CT scans may seem normal.
 Most brain injuries are not detected by these tests!

-Ostroff Injury Law has been helping accident victims obtain compensation for over 30 years.
+Ostroff Godshall Injury and Accident Lawyers has been helping accident victims obtain compensation for over 30 years.
 Led by Founding Partner Jon Ostroff and Managing Partner Rich Godshall, our skilled catastrophic injury team has won many multi-million dollar verdicts and settlements for our brain-injured clients across PA.

 - We obtained a $10 million award for a client who sustained a permanent brain injury in a Washington County crash on I-79.